 “When I saw the other children laughing, I realised the situation was spiralling out of control,” Samantha angrily explained.

-“So I made the T for timeout sign with my hands and quietly but firmly asked Jonathon if he wanted the police to put him in jail for ever”.
+“So I made the T for timeout sign with my hands and quietly but firmly asked Jonathon if he wanted the police to put him in jail”.

 “Of course he started to cry, saying he was ‘sorry and wanted his mammy’.”